LiskArchive/lisk-legacy-docs/configuration.md

 If you are running your Lisk Node from a local machine, you can enable forging through the API client, without further interruption.

-> Important: Remember that after restarting you Lisk node, you must need to re-enable forging again.
+> Important: Remember that after restarting your Lisk node, you need to re-enable forging again.

 Use the following curl command to **enable the forging** for your delegate:
 ```bash